-When the Civil War broke out, the plans for the grand mansion were scaled back a great deal, but nevertheless, it is still said to have the broadest facade of an Alabama plantation home.
+When the Civil War broke out, the plans for the grand mansion were scaled back a great deal, but it is still said to have the broadest facade of an Alabama plantation home.

-About 100 years after it was built, it was purchased by former state legislator Eugene Garrett and moved to its current location is Uriah.
-It is privately owned, but one former owner claims that an evil entity was attacking her and she feared for her life.
-The paranormal show ‘The Dead Files’ once featured the plantation on their show.
+The paranormal TV series ‘The Dead Files’ once featured the home on the show.
+About 100 years after it was built, it was purchased by former state legislator Eugene Garrett and moved to its current location in Uriah.
+It is privately owned, but one former owner claims an evil entity was attacking her, and she feared for her life.

-USS Alabama BB-60, Mobile
+2. USS Alabama BB-60, Mobile

-The USS Alabama BB-60 sits in its final resting place in Mobile, Alabama and it’s alleged to serve as a home to a variety of ghostly entities.
+The USS Alabama BB-60 sits in its final resting place in Mobile, Alabama, and it’s alleged to serve as a home to a variety of ghostly entities.

 One of the guns’ safety features that should have prevented turrets from firing upon each other is said to have failed, causing the deaths of 8 men!